What is Asset-Based Lending?

 Cash & Securities

 Lenders prefer highly liquid assets when available.
-Your currently available cash and securities will typically yield the highest LTV.
+Liquid assets are readily convertible, making them lower-risk investments.
+Your available cash and securities will typically yield the highest LTV.

 Accounts Receivable

-A company’s accounts receivable are an asset as the unpaid invoices represent money scheduled to come into the business.
-Lenders will review your A/R payment cycles to ensure the money arrives reliably.
+A company’s accounts receivable are an asset, as the unpaid invoices represent money scheduled to come into the business.
+Lenders will review your A/R payment cycles to ensure the funds arrive reliably.
 Accounts that are difficult to collect may not be considered.

 Inventory